Why do people drop out of church?

 - I pray a prayer of blessing on them.

-- If they are not attending church anywhere, I will help them to select a church in the area that has the best chance (in my opinion) of ministering to them.
+- If they are not attending church anywhere, I will suggest to them one or more churches in the area that I think have the best chance of ministering to them.
 I try to stay in contact with this family until they settle in somewhere or return.

-I estimate that 20-25% have returned to our church when they felt concern being expressed and understanding being offered.
+I estimate that 20-25% have returned to our church because they felt concern being expressed and understanding being offered.

 In his book Exit Interviews: Revealing Stories of Why People Are Leaving